Working with data packages

 Click Next and Start to launch the import.

-Installing a standard package
+Installing a built-in package

-Standard packages are installed when the Adobe Campaign is configured.
+Standard packages are built-in packages, installed when the Adobe Campaign is configured.
 Depending on your permissions and your deployment model, you can import new standard packages if you acquire new options or add-ons, or if you upgrade to a new offer.

 Refer to your license agreement to check which packages you can install.